mariaGarofalakis/asr_for_children_in_danish/README.md

 # Execution
-Firstly is recomented to create a python virtual enviroment and install all project's requirements there python set_up.py install
+Firstly is recomented to create a python virtual enviroment and install all project's requirements there in order to do so execute the command

+python set_up.py install